Noblis/ties-lib/documentation/source/validate.rst

 Python
 ------

-The Python TIES validator requires Python 2.7 or Python 3.4+ with pip installed.
+The Python TIES validator requires Python 3.6+ with pip installed.

 To install the validator: